mbround18/valheim-docker/README.md

   - Has a bug where the script has two entries for the world argument.
 - 1.0.0 (Stable):
   - It works!
 It will start your server and stop when you shut down.
-  - This supports passing in environment variables or arguments to `odin`
+  - These supports passing in environment variables or arguments to `odin`
   - Has a bug in which it does not read passed in variables appropriately to Odin.
 Env variables are not impacted see [#3].

 [//]: <> (Github Issues below...........)